shwetasharms/accenture_frontend_interview_experienced/README.md

 7. What is the **event loop**, and how does it handle async tasks?
 8. Difference between **synchronous** and **asynchronous** functions.
 9. **Output-based questions** on closures, TDZ, variable shadowing, and hoisting.
+10. Explain how Promises work.
+What are .then() and .catch()?
+11. How does async / await work internally?
+12. What is CORS and where do we enable it?

 ---